Cathedral of Our Lady Assumed into Heaven and St Nicholas, Galway: Architecture

 The architect of the cathedral was John J. Robinson who had previously designed many churches in Dublin and around the country.
 The architecture of the cathedral draws on many influences.
 The dome and pillars reflect a Renaissance style.
 Other features, including the rose windows and mosaics, echo the broad tradition of Christian art.
 The cathedral dome, at a height of 44.2 metres (145 ft), is a prominent landmark on the city skyline.

+Constructed nearly entirely of local limestone, the cathedral is considered to be last stone public building in Ireland.

+Although many were of the opinion that a 1950s style cathedral should be built, the client wanted a traditional style building.
 During a controversial interview on Telefís Éireann's The Late Late Show in 1966, Trinity College Dublin student Brian Trevaskis referred to the building as a "ghastly monstrosity".
-More recently, it was described in an Irish Times article concerning "ugly" Irish buildings as a "squatting Frankenstein’s monster" and "a monument to the hubris of its soft-handed sponsors".
+More recently, it was described in an Irish Times article concerning "ugly" Irish buildings as a "squatting Frankenstein's monster" and "a monument to the hubris of its soft-handed sponsors".

 Liturgy

 Mass is celebrated every day in the cathedral.
-There is a Saturday evening Vigil mass at 6pm, and Sunday masses at 9am (i nGaeilge), 10:30am, 12:30pm and 6pm.
+There is a Saturday evening Vigil mass at 6pm, and Sunday masses at 9am (in Gaeilge), 10:30am, 12:30pm and 6pm.
 On weekdays and holy days, mass is celebrated at 11am and 6pm.